Versatile, floriferous, winter hardy and dependable all describe the hardy dwarf asters.

 Dwarf Aster = Compact Bushes

-Dwarf type asters make compact little bushes ranging from six to 18 inches, their uses in the landscape are innumerable.
+Dwarf types of asters make compact little bushes ranging from six to 18 inches, their uses in the landscape are innumerable.

 Although the purpose of each plant is to add color to the early fall garden, the deep green of the foliage is an asset to the border all summer long.